On-Device Intelligence for 5G RAN: Knowledge Transfer and Federated Learning enabled UE-Centric Traffic Steering: Proposed TS Scheme

 \subsection{Federated Reinforcement Learning based UE-centric TS}

-For UE-centric TS, each UE is treated as an independent agent, and it includes a DQN for decision-making \cite{b20}.
-The Markov decision process (MDP) of UE-centric TS is defined as follows: \begin{itemize} \item State: The state of TS of each UE is composed of the received signal strength indicator (RSSI) from each BS, the number of queued packets, the delay of the last arrived packet, and its current attached BS.
-The RSSI indicates the channel quality and the distance between the UE and BSs.
+For UE-centric TS, each UE is treated as an independent agent, including a DQN for decision-making \cite{b20}.
+The Markov decision process (MDP) of UE-centric TS is defined as: \begin{itemize} \item State: The state of TS of each UE is composed of the received signal strength indicator (RSSI) from each BS, the number of queued packets, the delay of the last arrived packet, and its current attached BS.
+The RSSI information is accessible to UEs, and it can reveal the state information of the system, including the channel quality and the distance between the UE and BSs.
 The number of queued packets is related to the QoS of the UE.
-The delay of the last arrived packet and the current attached BS indicates whether the UE needs to switch to a new BS.
+The delay of the last arrived packet, and the current attached BS indicates whether the UE needs to switch to a new BS.
 These indicators are important for TS decisions and can easily be observed and collected from the view of a single UE.
-The state is given as:
+The state at time $t$ is given as:

 where $\Gamma_{n}$ denotes the RSSI from the $n^{th}$ BS and $L^{queue}_m$ denotes the current packet queue length.

 \item Action: After observing states from the environment, UE will make local TS decisions.
 Since TS is to select the best serving BS for each UE, the action of TS of each UE is to choose an optimal BS, which is given as: